To get access to this guide please subscribe to our light-touch email updates on what's new in cannabis payments.

 With each passing year, the legalization of both recreational and medicinal cannabis is becoming more accepted across American society.
 With greater acceptance, creating cannabis payment systems and their supporting infrastructure has become increasingly more possible.
 A Pew Research Center Poll from April 2021 revealed that 91% of Americans now support the federal legalization of cannabis—an all-time high.

 As more states allow some form of legal and licensed cannabis, payment processing options will continue to expand.
-Within the next ten years, most states with a licensed cannabis market will incorporate payment processing infrastructure comparable to what exists for industrial hemp-derived products today.
-A challenge for cannabis suppliers will be finding ways to minimize fees and ensure payments are consistently processed.
+Within the next ten years, most states with a licensed cannabis market will incorporate payment processing infrastructure.
+A challenge for cannabis suppliers will be finding ways to minimize fees and ensure payments are consistently processed with little chargeback.

 While traditional banking services and credit card payments may become available for cannabis-related businesses at some point in the future, cannabis transactions will likely be considered high risk for quite some time.
 High risk regarding credit card payments will lead to significantly higher processing fees than seen with ACH payments.

-As a result, bank transfers will continue to remain a popular payment option throughout the cannabis industry.
+As a result, bank transfers will continue to remain a popular payment option throughout the cannabis industry as consumers enjoy the smooth user experience each time they return.

 We’re happy to show you our full payments solution and put the best bank-to-bank transfers to work for your business.